Arohan24/React-Password-Generator/README.md

 - Customizable password length.
 - Inclusion/exclusion of numbers and special characters.
-- Copy generated passwords to the clipboard.
+- Copy generated passwords to the clipboard..

 ## Installation